shelnutdan/Memory_Game/README.md

 **Star Rating**: throughout the game a live game rating will display to the user.
 Where more moves will result in the players rating to decrease.

 ## How to play
+If you want to play the game clone the repository [here](https://github.com/shelnutdan/Memory_Game.git)
 ## Instructions
 - Click on the start button center to game grid
 - Click on a card